 The essential difference is the way they are used within the cooking process.

-Like most whole spices, coriander seeds are used at the beginning of the cooking process or to make rubs and marinades.
+Like most whole spices, coriander seeds are used at the beginning of the cooking process or crushed to make rubs and marinades.

 Coriander powder can be added directly into the dish midway through the cooking process and incorporate the flavours into the dish.

-Benefits of Coriander Seeds
+What Are The Benefits of Coriander Seeds

-Improves Skin Health – According to a study by California College of Ayurveda, Coriander seeds can help in diminishing skin ailments like eczema, itchy skin, rashes and inflammation as they have antiseptic properties.
+Improves skin health – According to a study by California College of Ayurveda, Coriander seeds can help in diminishing skin ailments like eczema, itchy skin, rashes and inflammation as they have antiseptic properties.

 Buy coriander seeds that are slightly golden brown in colour and in small packs if you do not intend to use them often.